user profile avatar

 Bio

 Hi!
 I’m Tatum Alston, a rising senior at Independence High School in Charlotte, NC, with a 4.1 GPA and a passion for healthcare, youth leadership, and community empowerment.
 I serve as Vice President of HOSA, Senior Class Representative, Junior Ambassador, and National Honor Society member.
 I also co-founded L.E.A.D.
 (Live Excellence Achieve Dreams), a club focused on mentorship and student voice.
 I’ve interned at Atrium Health Musculoskeletal Institute, worked as a Camp Counselor at Passport to Adventure, and participated in medical programs at Johns Hopkins University and UNC Chapel Hill.
 I was also nominated as a North Carolina Delegate for the Congress of Future Medical Leaders by Harvard University.
-As a three-year varsity soccer player, two-year varsity basketball athlete, and NCHSAA 4A All-Conference recipient, I value teamwork and leadership.
+As a four year varsity soccer player, two-year varsity basketball athlete, and two time NCHSAA 4A All-Conference recipient, I value teamwork and leadership.
 Beyond school, I serve as Secretary of the Union County NAACP Youth Council, a Junior Ambassador for the Mint Hill Chamber of Commerce, and a member of Delta Sigma Theta’s GEMS program.

 Education